Dosbarth Briallu Class Page

 The children will be greatly encouraged to work towards having a growth mind-set during the year and to become independent learners.
 They all know that in order to succeed at anything that they will need to practise.

 I have included some websites at the end of the page that will give them confidence in any area they feel they need to practise further.
-I again ask that you encourage the children to log onto readtheory at least twice during the week and to look at the other applications I have indicated to help them further understand the work in the classroom.
+I again ask that you encourage the children to log on to ‘Studyladder’ and to look at the learning videos uploaded onto ‘SeeSaw’ at least twice during the week and to look at the other applications I have indicated to help them further understand the work in the classroom.
 Homework will take the form of flipped learning videos and bug club reading tasks.

-Our new science topic this term is ‘Electricity‘.
+Our new science topic this term is ‘The Human Body‘.

 In our topic, the children will be taking a very pro-active approach to WWII by working collaboratively within the year groups to provide ‘the big question’.
 This will be used as the basis for all future work.
 In addition the children will have a session during the week dedicated to their own research on a question that provides them with a personal interest.

-The children have time slots allotted for Tuesday afternoon (outside) and Thursday morning swimming.
-Please remember to bring t-shirts and shorts for the life-saving aspect of the course.
+The children have time slots allotted for Tuesday afternoon (Inside).
+Please remember to PE kits in at the start of term.

 As the term continues further information and photographs will be added to this page so you can share our classes journey.